Floydlang/floyd/Docs/Floyd script reference.md

 A collection that maps a key to a value.
 Unsorted.
 Like a C++ map.

+lookup using [] throws exception is key not found.
+Use exists() first.

 	a = [string: int]

 	//	Create a string -> int dictionary with three entries.